apache/predictionio/docs/manual/source/resources/faq.html.md

 ## Using PredictionIO

-### Q: How do I check to see if various dependencies, such as ElasticSearch and HBase, are running?
+### Q: How do I check to see if various dependencies, such as Elasticsearch and HBase, are running?

 You can run `$ pio status` from the terminal and it will return the status of various components that PredictionIO depends on.